timvink/mkdocs-git-revision-date-localized-plugin/README.md

 ### `locale`

 Set this option to a two letter [ISO639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code to use a another language.
-This will overwrite any locale setting in `mkdocs` or your theme.
+If you have also set `locale` or `language` in your theme this setting will be ignored.
 If no locale is set fallback is English (`en`).

 ### Example